A Concern about Anterior Pelvic Tilt

 Tucking the tail affects the positioning of the lumbar area but does not improve the spine’s ability to lengthen with movement.
 Further, tail tucking actually puts your body too far back on your heels—and you mentioned that this had gotten you in trouble with the Gokhale method.
 When I say “mild forward tilt”.
 I mean mild.
 This usually achieves the horizontality Ida Rolf spoke about.
 So a mild forward tilt is neutral.
 The anterior tilt also helps seat the femoral heads into the hip sockets, making the hips more stable as well as mobile.
 Tucking the tail tilts the pelvis posterior, thrusting the femur heads forward and externally rotating them.
 This is not a sustainable pattern for healthy gait.

-Advice about where to position a pelvis depends on where that particular pelvis is, along with its relationship to the legs below and everything else above.
+Advice about how to position a pelvis depends on what that particular pelvis is doing.
+It depends on the relationship of the pelvis to the legs below and to everything above.
 So where “neutral” is depends on the whole person.
 Some pelvises are tilted too far back to begin with, while others are tilted too far forward.
-For those people I teach the exercise on p 178, which helps decompress the lumbar area from above.
-There are also new spine decompression practices in my new book, Your Body Mandala).
+For extreme anterior tilt and hyperlordosis I teach the exercise on p 178 of The New Rules of Posture, which helps decompress the lumbar area from above.
+There are also new spine decompression practices in my latest book, Your Body Mandala).

 © 2018 Mary Bond